Hiro has developed Clarinet to be environment-agnostic. Follow this guide to install and build Clarinet.

 develop, with code that has not yet been released.

-- If you plan to submit any changes to the code, then this is the right branch for you.
+- If you plan to submit any code changes, this is the right branch for you.

-- If you would prefer to have the latest stable version, then switch to the main branch by entering the command below.
+- If you prefer the latest stable version, switch to the main branch by entering the command below.

 git checkout main